-- answers with regard to generic amoxil
+- info with regard to order triamterene

 Dear Liz: When I turned 66, I applied for and then suspended my Social Security benefits so that my husband could take spousal benefits based on my work record.
 Shortly after he turned 69, he decided to start taking his full benefit from his own work record, so we canceled the spousal benefits.

 After he applied to take his full benefit, I applied for spousal benefits from his account.
 Since I am only 67, the plan was for me to collect spousal benefits until I reached 70 and then collect off my account.
 Since I am the primary breadwinner, that allows the maximum lifetime funding should something happen to either of us.
 I sat with an employee at the local Social Security office.
 Together we processed all the appropriate documentation and she submitted it.

 I just received a notice of denial that says, “We cannot approve your request because we received it after the 12-month limit.”
 I took the letter to the Social Security office for an explanation, and the woman had never heard of the rule it cited.
 The rule, it turns out, was designed to prevent people from repaying all the benefits they’ve received over the years so that they can restart their benefit at age 70.
 The rule says that they can pay back only benefits received in the prior 12 months to restart their benefits.
 But that is not what I did.